-Baccarat is often known as the casino game of choice for the ‘elite’ in the casino industry, but don’t let that fool you into thinking that this game is difficult to paly or that you need a lot of money to join in.
+Baccarat is often known as the casino game of choice for the ‘elite’ in the casino industry, but don’t let that fool you into thinking that this game is difficult to play or that you need to have endless funds to play.

 In fact, once you have learned the basic rules to baccarat you will be able to get going straight away.
 It’s not too dissimilar blackjack when it comes to the process of the game, which we will explain further throughout the article.

 The objective is to get as close to the number 9 as possible with the cards that are dealt on the table.
 Two sets of hands will be dealt in the form of the Dealer and the Player, and you are able to bet on the outcome of either.

 The most popular form of Baccarat is called Pinto Bunco and can include several decks and multiple players (up to 14, but only 1 necessary).

 Step 1 – Learn Card Values

 To keep up with the game it’s imperative that you know the card values for each hand.